Mary Lou Leary

 Deputy Director of State, Local, and Tribal Affairs

-Mary Lou Leary serves as the Deputy Director of State, Local and Tribal Affairs for the Office of National Drug Control Policy (ONDCP), where she oversees ONDCP's High Intensity Drug Trafficking Areas program (HIDTA), the Drug-Free Communities (DFC) Grant Program, and the Counter-Drug Technology Assessment Center (CTAC).
+Mary Lou Leary serves as the Deputy Director of State, Local and Tribal Affairs for the Office of National Drug Control Policy (ONDCP), where she oversees ONDCP's High Intensity Drug Trafficking Areas program (HIDTA) and Drug-Free Communities (DFC) Grant Program, in addition to overseeing the office's criminal justice portfolio.

 Prior to her appointment to ONDCP, she was the Principal Deputy Assistant Attorney General for the Office of Justice Programs (OJP), a position she also held from 2009 - 2012.
 She served as Acting Assistant Attorney General for OJP from March, 2012 - June, 2013.

 Ms. Leary has 30 years of criminal justice experience at the federal, state, and local levels, with an extensive background in criminal prosecution, government leadership, and victim advocacy.
 From 1999 to 2001, she held several executive positions at the Department of Justice, including Acting Assistant Attorney General for OJP, Deputy Associate Attorney General, and Acting Director of the Office of Community Oriented Policing Services.
 Ms. Leary also served as United States Attorney for the District of Columbia, as well as Principal Assistant and Senior Counsel to the United States Attorney, and Chief of the office's Superior Court Division.
 Her career has included extensive trial and grand jury experience as an Assistant United States Attorney in the District of Columbia and Assistant District Attorney in Middlesex County, Massachusetts.
 Ms. Leary was Executive Director of the National Center for Victims of Crime, a leading victim advocacy organization in Washington, D.C., from 2005 to 2009.